+1. Attendance

-1. Attendance 6.
-Productivity
+6. Productivity

+8/14/23, 11:09 AM Student Handbook TCAT Hohenwald

 2. Character 7.
 Organizational Skills

 3. Teamwork 8.
 Communication

-4. Appearance 9.
+4. Appearan e 9.
 Cooperation

 5. Attitude 10.
 Respect

 The Tennessee College of Applied Technology has incorporated a worker characteristic course focusing on the worker characteristics to be taught each term.
-These sessions are conducted throughout the term weekly, depending on the class schedule.
+These sessions are conducted throughout the term, depending on the class schedule.
 Each student will receive a worker characteristics course grade, which will be recorded on the student's transcript.